B2B marketers are rethinking event strategies & budgets. 🤔 Fuel ROI with webinars in 2025. Read the Forrester report

 If there’s an industry event on the horizon, find out what main themes will be discussed and use these as inspiration for your own content.
 Keep an eye on social activity during the event, making note of the topics that are firing up the most discussion among your potential customers.

 Even for events that aren’t your own, producers will often release delegate lists to show what companies are attending or presenting.
-This can provide you with a list of targets that could form part of an account-based marketing campaign.
+These lists can include targets that could form part of an account-based marketing campaign.

 Create your next breakout blog with ego bait

-Content that boosts the egos of influencers or industry leaders, or ego bait, can prove a major traffic driver if done well.
+This type of content is known as ‘ego bait’, and can prove a major traffic driver if done well.
 Ego bait usually takes the form of an interview or listicle, and tends to perform well as the subjects featured are – unsurprisingly – keen to share any content that praises their work.

 The key is to keep it authentic.
-Put aside your metrics head while your building the campaign and focus on engaging the person you’d like to feature in your content.
-If they’re a good fit, the content is informative and your customers find it helpful, all those shares and links back to the site will follow.
+Put aside your metrics head while you’re building the campaign, and focus on engaging the person you’d like to feature in your content.
+If they’re a good fit, the content is informative and your customers find it helpful, all those shares and links back to your website will follow.